 Individualized Education Programs

-If you teach students with disabilities, you can access their IEPs in the Special Education Student Information System (SESIS).
-Any teacher, paraprofessional or related service provider who works with a student should be familiar with that student’s IEP.
+If you teach or provide related services to students with disabilities, you can access their IEPs in the Special Education Student Information System (SESIS).
+Any teacher, paraprofessional or related service provider who works with a student must be familiar with their IEP implementation responsibilities.